Introduction

 3. Grounding and Mindfulness Practices

-Engaging in grounding activities, such as walking barefoot on grass or practicing yoga and deep breathing exercises, helps reconnect with the present moment and alleviate feelings of detachment.
+Engaging in grounding activities, such as walking barefoot on grass, practicing yoga, or doing deep breathing exercises, helps reconnect with the present moment and alleviate feelings of detachment.

 Activities like knitting, gardening, or hiking can also serve as therapeutic outlets, promoting mindfulness and reducing stress levels.